SchmidtPaul/CitaviRMacros/README.md

 # CitaviRMacros
-A set of custom Citavi macros that complement CitaviR
+A set of custom Citavi macros that complement [CitaviR](https://github.com/SchmidtPaul/CitaviR#citavir-).

+TO DO: A lot